-Being a bookseller and shop manager at Australia’s largest bookstore in the late ’60’s and early ’70’s was a wonderful experience.
+Being a bookseller and shop manager at Australia’s largest bookstore in the late ’60’s and early ’70’s was a wonderful experience for Richard Lee.
 The Paris riots of 1968, the Counter Culture and anti Vietnam war movements and the fight against literary censorship were all defining moments which fed the new revolutionary and exciting bohemian lifestyle of both Melbourne and Sydney.

 Through all of this was threaded the private and personal lives of fellow workers, artists, writers and performers who gravitated to bookstores which at that time – pre internet – were the only real sources of new ideas and cultural change.